lukeliasi/developer-portfolio/README.md

 > [!NOTE]
 > While this repository remains open source, the current version of my website is now closed source.
 The purpose of open-sourcing was to inspire original creations, but it became apparent that many were using it more as a template, making it difficult to maintain the uniqueness of my portfolio.
-This repository contains the last open-source version of the site.
+This repository contains the last open-source version of the site, and you can see a demo here: https://lukeliasi-developer-portfolio.netlify.app/

 # lukeliasi.com
 Source code for my personal website [lukeliasi.com](http://lukeliasi.com).